brianwarner/facade/README.md

 ### Mysql setup:

-1. Create a database, a user, and grant all privileges (optional, or Facade can do it for you during setup if you have the root mysql password).
+1. Create a database, a user, and grant all privileges (optional, or Facade can do this for you during setup if you have the root mysql password).
 2. Run 'python utilities/setup.py'

 You can optionally choose to use a different database for the affiliation and